 Booking at the Last Minute

-You can tell yourself that you’re waiting for the prices to drop, but the longer you wait, the fewer options you’ll have.
-Whether you’re booking flights, accommodation, or a tour, you’re better off booking well in advance and having everything organized before your trip.
+You can tell yourself that you’re waiting for the prices to drop, but unless you’re very flexible, that can backfire: The longer you wait, the fewer options you’ll have.
+Whether you’re booking flights, accommodation, or a tour, you’re almost always better off booking well in advance and having everything organized before your trip.

 Solution: If you still want to hold out for low rates, set a “book by” date for yourself at least a week or two before you leave for your trip.
 Consider it a self-imposed deadline and do whatever you need to do to hold yourself accountable.
 I like to schedule my personal deadlines into my calendar to make them feel more official.